 Supplies for Green Jewelry Cabinet Makeover

 How to Makeover an Old Jewelry Cabinet

 Since this jewelry cabinet started off in good condition I just removed the glass and hardware and cleaned it with some spray cleaner.

-TIP: Keep all the hardware and screws in a little cup, bowl, or jar so you don’t loose them.
+TIP: Keep all the hardware and screws in a little cup, bowl, or jar so you don’t lose them.
 Those screws are TINY!